jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (3) Before the Assignee may require the bankrupt to make the payment or payments, the Assignee must— (a) have regard to all the circumstances of the bankruptcy and the bankrupt's conduct, earning power, responsibilities, and prospects; and
   (b) make reasonable allowance for the maintenance of the bankrupt and his or her relatives and dependants.
-(4) The Court may, on the application of the Assignee, order the bankrupt to pay the amount or amounts required by the Assignee.
+(4) The court may, on the application of the Assignee, order the bankrupt to pay the amount or amounts required by the Assignee.
-(5) The Court may, on the application of the Assignee, the bankrupt, or any creditor,— (a) vary, suspend, or cancel the bankrupt's obligations to make the payments under this section:
+(5) The court may, on the application of the Assignee, the bankrupt, or any creditor,— (a) vary, suspend, or cancel the bankrupt's obligations to make the payments under this section:
   (b) vary, suspend, or discharge any order made under subsection (4):
   (c) remit any arrears owing by the bankrupt.